Soccsksargen: Central Mindanao

-With the creation of ARMM, Lanao del Sur and Maguindanao (excluding Cotabato City) were removed from the region, leaving Lanao del Norte, Cotabato and Sultan Kudarat, and Iligan, Marawi and Cotabato City as constituent provinces and cities.
-Lanao del Norte and Iligan were later transferred to Northern Mindanao, while Marawi became part of the ARMM.
+With the creation of ARMM, Lanao del Sur, Maguindanao (excluding Cotabato City), and Sultan Kudarat were removed from the region, leaving Lanao del Norte and Cotabato, and Iligan, Marawi and Cotabato City as constituent provinces and cities.
+Lanao del Norte and Iligan were later transferred to Northern Mindanao in September 2001 as they are farther from Cotabato City and closer to Cagayan de Oro (regional capital of Northern Mindanao), while Marawi became part of the ARMM.

-On February 23, 1995, Sultan Kudarat transferred from ARMM back to Central Mindanao.
+On December 18, 1998, Sultan Kudarat was transferred back to Central Mindanao through Republic Act No. 8744.

 Soccsksargen

 In September 2001, Executive Order No. 36 was signed by President Gloria Macapagal Arroyo transferring South Cotabato, Sarangani, General Santos (also known as the SocSarGen District), from Southern Mindanao to Region XII, and renaming the region, from Central Mindanao, to Soccsksargen.

 Koronadal as new regional center

 By virtue of Executive Order No. 304 signed by then President Gloria Macapagal Arroyo, Koronadal was named as the regional political and socio-economic center of Soccsksargen on March 30, 2004.
 Regional departments, bureaus and offices were ordered to move from Cotabato City, the former regional center of the region.